avacca1/English-Sarcasm-Detection/README.md

 <h3>Ensembling</h3>
 The models are trained separately, and the outputs are combined by averaging their probability.
 This average is then compared to the threshold for classificaiton.
 This is all implemented in the predict function.

-### Output

-The output of each model (model 1, model 2, model 3 / bertweet-base-sentiment-analysis, bertweet-irony, bertweet-base-irony), are labeled output-1.csv, output-2.csv, output-3.csv respectively.
-The combined output is labeled output-123.csv.

-<h2>Evaluation Metrics</h2>
+## Evaluation Metrics
 We use the f1 score as the evaluation matrics.
 F1 score is computed for each individual model as well as the final result.

-## Main Script
+## Result/Output

+The output of each model (model 1, model 2, model 3 / bertweet-base-sentiment-analysis, bertweet-irony, bertweet-base-irony), are labeled output-1.csv, output-2.csv, output-3.csv respectively.
+The ensemble output file is output-123.csv.

+**Final Result**: F1=53.8 (ensemble of 3 models, output-123.csv)

-### Instructions for running the main script (More details in notebook):
+## Main Script Instructions (More details in notebook)

-Download the data from [here](https://github.com/iabufarha/iSarcasmEval).
+1. Download the data from [here](https://github.com/iabufarha/iSarcasmEval).

-Create the dataset and dataloader for each of the models.
+2. Create the dataset and dataloader for each of the models.

-Initialize the three models.
+3. Initialize the three models.

-a.
-Train the three models

-OR

-b.
-Load the three previously trained and fine tuned models.
+4. a.
+Train the three models OR b.
+Load the three previously trained and continue to fine tune models.

-Predict and evaluate f1 score on test set for each individual model.
+5. Predict and evaluate f1 score on test set for each individual model (just for comparison).

-Predict and evaluate f1 score on test set for ensemble of models.
+6. Predict and evaluate f1 score on test set for ensemble of models.